-- There is clear agreement that a high priority must be addressing the current under supply of Grade 2 and low Grade 3 cycle-trail tracks, so that the network can cater better for the full range of off-road riding and walking abilities - There is equal agreement that the mountain bike track network needs to be audited, and where needed regraded as they are generally a grade lower than the national standards (e.g. a Nelson Grade 3, is a national standard Grade 4) which can impact negatively on a user's experience, particularly visiting riders from other regions.
-[The audit is well advanced] - Concerns were expressed that proposed new tracks should aim to avoid sensitive areas e.g. Significant Natural Areas and any proposed new routes, or proposed changes in grading requiring significant works in sensitive areas should undergo rigorous scrutiny where these are near or within existing native vegetation, alongside waterways and in areas of unusual geologies - There is a lack of infrastructure (e.g. signage, car parking, toilets, viewing points/shelters) to accommodate growing participation across all activities, particularly at key entry points, and particularly for people with disabilities - Recent infrastructure and amenity improvements are highly valued, such as the Brook Hub with car park and toilet facility - There is a lot of interest in the concept of developing a Maitai Hub, including car parking, information, toilets, bike wash, and pump track and a skills area with connected beginner trails to increase participation for all users.
-This is also seen an opportunity to bring all users together and to increase the networks event hosting infrastructure - Demand is also increasing for trailhead facilities in the Marsden Valley - Demand for more loop track options (or better promotion of existing loop opportunities) of varying degree of difficulty/length/duration for walkers, hikers, trail runners and bikers, particularly from key entry points where there is parking - Concerns were expressed at the network's increasing vulnerability to closure due to fire risks - Some unauthorised "pirate" tracks have been built and the perpetrators are difficult to identify without active surveillance by the mountain biking community, NMTBC and Council - Limited uphill shuttle services (other than Wairoa Gorge), and limited easy access or gondola options compared to Rotorua, Queenstown and Christchurch, for example - Walkers and hikers still need some quiet, peaceful walking/hiking/trail running only tracks with good vantage points and appropriate amenities (shade, seating, shelter, toilets etc.) - Mountain bikers still need some mountain biking only areas which can include, for example, downhill tracks, highly technical jumps, as well as areas for inexperienced riders - Vulnerable users still need to be provided for through appropriate and sensitive design - Some shared tracks remain too narrow with blind spots and poor visibility around corners - Growth in use still causes congestion at critical points in the network e.g. in vicinity of the Brook Hub - Agility in future network planning is also required to accommodate new technologies (e.g. e-bikes), new activities and events.
+- There is clear agreement that a high priority must be addressing the current under supply of Grade 2 and low Grade 3 cycle-trail tracks, so that the network can cater better for the full range of off-road riding and walking abilities - There is agreement that the mountain bike track network needs to be audited on a regular basis, and where needed, tracks are regraded or maintenance undertaken to bring them back into compliance with the specified grade, particularly when impacted by severe weather events.
+Please note: The audit has been undertaken and many tracks have been re-graded as they were generally of a higher difficulty/skill requirement grade than the national standards (e.g. a Nelson Grade 3, was a national standard Grade 4) which can impact negatively on a user's experience, particularly visiting riders from other regions - Concerns were expressed that proposed new tracks should aim to avoid sensitive areas of high cultural, biodiversity, ecosystem, landscape, archaeological or geological value and any proposed new routes, or proposed changes in grading requiring significant works in sensitive areas should undergo rigorous scrutiny where these are near or within existing native vegetation, alongside waterways and in areas of unusual geologies - There is a lack of infrastructure (e.g. signage, car parking, toilets, viewing points/shelters) to accommodate growing participation across all activities, particularly at key entry points, and particularly for people with disabilities - Recent infrastructure and amenity improvements are highly valued, such as the Brook Hub with car park and toilet facility - There is a lot of interest in the concept of developing a Maitai Hub, including car parking, information, toilets, bike wash, and pump track and a skills area with connected beginner trails to increase participation for all users.
+This is also seen an opportunity to bring all users together and to increase the networks event hosting infrastructure - Demand is also increasing for trailhead facilities in the Marsden Valley - Demand for more loop track options (or better promotion of existing loop opportunities) of varying degree of difficulty/length/duration for walkers, hikers, trail runners and bikers, particularly from key entry points where there is parking - Concerns were expressed at the network's increasing vulnerability to closure due to fire risks - Some unauthorised "pirate" tracks have been built and the perpetrators are difficult to identify without active surveillance by the mountain biking community, the Nelson Mountain Bike Club (NMTBC) and Council - Limited uphill shuttle services (other than Wairoa Gorge), and limited easy access or gondola options compared to Rotorua, Queenstown and Christchurch, for example